 The amounts indicated above do not include Life Insurance or Dental Insurance premiums which are paid by the City separately.
-The amounts indicated above do include the PEHMCA statutory minimum contributionMinimum Employer Contribution (MEC) as required by state law, regardless of the year or amount, if enrolled in PERS medical insurance.
+The amounts indicated above do include the PEHMCA statutory minimum contribution as required by state law, regardless of the year or amount, if enrolled in PERS medical insurance.